Spotting Cashier’s Check Scams and Fraud

 What happens if you deposit a fake cashier’s check?

-Once the bank discovers that the cashier’s check you deposited was fake, they’ll deduct that amount from your account or seek repayment some other way.
+Once the bank discovers that the cashier’s check you deposited was fake, they’ll deduct that amount from your account or seek repayment in some other way.
 In instances where you’ve sent some money back to the scammer, you’ll be out that money.
 In instances where you sold goods to a scammer, you’ll unfortunately be unlikely to get the item back.

 Can a bank tell if a cashier’s check is real?

 Bank tellers may also have difficulty determining if a cashier’s check is fake or real.
 While they can spot the more obvious signs, more sophisticated scammers can slip fake cashier’s checks past bank tellers.
-Internally, banks eventually discover that the cashier’s check is fake (usually a couple of weeks later when it’s returned unpaid), long after the fraudster has gotten away with their scam.
+Internally, banks eventually discover that the cashier’s check is fake (usually a couple of weeks later, when it’s returned unpaid), long after the fraudster has gotten away with their scam.

 Photo credit: iStock/Richard Stephen